Noritz Tankless Water Heater Making Loud Noise [Reasons + Solutions]

 4. Restricted Water Flow

-Restricted water flow is another common reason for creating a loud noise with your water heater.
+Restricted water flow is another common reason for creating a loud noise in your tankless water heater.
 When your tankless water heater sounds quietly irritating, screeching, or screaming, it is a sign that the water flow unit has been blocked in any way.

 5. Pressure Valve Issues